IRL2/nanover-docs/source/concepts/base-protocol.rst

 The meaning of the keys in both fields of the ``FrameData`` depends on the application.

+To see examples of how these types of data are added to frames in practice, take a look at our `frame` tutorial notebook (see :ref:`nanover-fundamentals`).

 .. code:: protobuf

     message FloatArray {